 Step 4: Show Them the Benefits

 How will your book improve your readers’ current circumstances?
 Now’s the time to really sell them on how reading your book is going to change their life for the better.

 Sold!
 Who doesn’t want a better life?
 (It’s rhetorical: We all do!)

-Tell your readers what they’ll get—what knowledge or skill they will gain from your book and how that’s going to impact their future for the better.
+In short, tell your readers what they’ll get—what knowledge or skill they will gain from reading your book and how that’s going to impact their future for the better.